 Open the required test class in the editor and position the caret anywhere inside the class definition.

 Choose Generate in the context menu or press Alt+Insert.
-Then choose Test Method from the Generate pop-up list.
+Then choose Test Method from the Generate list.

 Set up the test fixture, that is, generate stubs for the code that emulates the required environment before test start and returns the original environment after the test is over:

 Choose Generate in the context menu or press Alt+Insert.
-Then choose SetUp Method or TearDown Method from the Generate pop-up list.
+Then choose SetUp Method or TearDown Method from the Generate list.

 For more details, see Fixtures on the PHPUnit Official website.

-Running and debugging PHPUnit tests
+Run and debug PHPUnit tests

 You can run and debug single tests as well as tests from entire files and folders.
 PhpStorm creates a run/debug configuration with the default settings and a launches the tests.
 You can later save this configuration for further re-use.